matbaj/bluechipstack/README.md

 *Note: If you are using a Windows box for hosting the Vagrant image, you'll need to install [Cygwin](http://www.cygwin.com/) so you can run the install scripts.*

 ### Configuration
-The setup script will prompt you for a few variables, including node IPs, the number of nodes and the network you'll be using for instances.
-Start the install script by typing the following:
+A setup script is provided which will prompt you for a few variables, including node IPs, the number of nodes and the network you'll be using for instances.
+Start the setup script by typing the following:

     ./bluechip_openstack_setup.sh